4 Principles Of Student-Centered Learning. By TeachThought Staff.

 You get the largest high performing school network you’ve probably never heard of–Harmony Public Schools.
+The first Harmony school opened in Houston in 2000 with just 200 students.
+Now, 46 schools serve over 30,000 students K-12 (and even more than that on the waiting list).
 When Kids Have Structure for Thinking, Better Learning Emerges.
 Amidst the discussions about content standards, curriculum and teaching strategies, it’s easy to lose sight of the big goals behind education, like giving students tools to deepen their quantitative and qualitative understanding of the world.

 State education leaders hoped that the policy would push schools towards a system in which students would not advance unless they could demonstrate proficiency in every core competency.
 But schools across the state have interpreted the directive in very different ways and set those competencies both broadly and narrowly.
 “There wasn’t any training nor was there funding for it,” said Ryan Kaplan, Principal of Windham High School in New Hampshire.”

 Every school had to figure it out on their own.”
 Windham is in its fifth year of existence and is still working for official accreditation from the state.
+The question of student pace — the main feature of a competency-based system — has not been the most important to Windham teachers and administrators.
+Bethany Bernasconi agrees.
 Student-Centered Learning.
 Student-Centered Learning.
 Why Trust Is A Crucial Ingredient in Shaping Independent Learners.
 Preparing students to be “college and career ready” is a catch phrase in many schools, but those same institutions often block large swaths of the internet in an attempt to protect students from acting inappropriately online.